-When he examined the young lifeguard, he saw that almost every square inch of her body was well tanned.
-She had been wearing practically nothing when she worked at the beach.
+When he examined the young lifeguard, he saw that almost every square inch of her body was well tanned from working at the beach all summer.

 Neil Binkley, M.D., told me about his patient because she had the highest physiologic level of vitamin D in her system of anyone he ever saw.
 Her level was 80 ng/ml.

 I had to look up the word “physiologic” to make sure what Dr. Binkley meant.
 Physiologic in the sense that he’s using it is “something that is normal, neither due to anything pathologic nor significant in terms of causing illness,” according to a medical dictionary.

 Her level of 80 ng/ml is about the “maximum human physiologic level of vitamin D,” he told me when I interviewed him yesterday.
 “And it doesn’t make sense to push vitamin D beyond the physiologic level.”
 Dr. Binkley is now associate professor of medicine at the University of Wisconsin in Madison.
 The technical name for vitamin D in our systems is 25 hydroxyvitamin D. And Dr. Binkley is “an expert in the assays for 25 hydroxyvitamin D and how they can be applied clinically in the most accurate manner.”

 Stop at 80, Says Dr. Neil Binkley He spoke yesterday morning to a general session of the annual meeting and clinical congress of the American Association of Clinical Endocrinologists in Houston.
 I’m in Houston to report on the AACE convention.

 Dr. Binkley spoke on “Vitamin D – Beyond Bone.”
 After his speech, he gave a press briefing in the AACE’s media room, where I caught up with him.
 I had the opportunity to talk with him before and after his briefing as well as question him during the briefing.